Pareto-NRPA: A Novel Monte-Carlo Search Algorithm for Multi-Objective Optimization: Results

 The first NAS benchmark dataset is NAS-Bench-201 \cite{dong_nas-bench-201_2020}.
 It is a cell-based search space where a cell is represented as a directed acyclic graph with 4 vertices.
 Each edge $(u, v)$ in the DAG is associated with one of the following operations applied to vertex $u$, transforming it to vertex $v$: skip-connection, 1x1 convolution, 3x3 convolution, 3x3 average pooling, or no operation at all.
 Searching a cell thus consists in assigning one of the available operations to each edge.
 The searched cell is finally used to create a neural network according to a pre-defined skeleton.
-The NAS-Bench-201 search space can be visualized in Figure \ref{fig:nb201-search-space}.
+We refer the reader to \cite{dong_nas-bench-201_2020} for more information concering NAS-Bench-201.

 NSGA-II, SMS-EMOA, Pareto-MCTS and Pareto-NRPA are independently run 30 times on the NAS-Bench-201 dataset.
 Each run consists in 2000 objective function evaluations.
 Figure \ref{fig:nas}a plots the accuracy of the neural networks found during search ($100 - f_1)$.
 It indicates that all algorithms have succeeded in finding the true Pareto front for NAS-Bench-201 after 30 runs.
 The Pareto fronts are superposed, meaning that all the algorithms have found the same set of points.
 Data points plotted in grey refer to the available architectures in the search space.
 It is expected that all algorithms succeed in finding the optimal Pareto front since the search space is small ($|S| = 15625$).
 Computing the average overall spread and hypervolume metrics however indicates that some runs converge to slightly suboptimal Pareto front approximations (Table \ref{table:metrics-nb201}).
 While all algorithms show very good performance, NSGA-II and SMS-EMOA obtain a hypervolume value 0.01 larger than Pareto-NRPA.